Retail Customer Service: The Ultimate Guide

 Now, it is important to note that the word ‘retail’ is often confused with ‘offline stores’.
 However, retail simply refers to the act of selling goods or services to consumers and encompasses both online and offline channels.

-So, no matter if you run a brick-and-mortar store or accept orders only via your e-commerce website, this blog will help you understand the nitty-gritty of retail customer service.
+So, whether you run a brick-and-mortar store or accept orders only via your e-commerce website, this blog will help you understand the nitty-gritty of retail customer service.

 What Is the Importance of Retail Customer Service?